zulip/zulip/templates/zerver/help/add-an-emoji-reaction-to-a-message.md

 the smiley face (<i class="icon-vector-smile"></i>) and plus (<i class="icon-vector-plus"></i>) icons.

-2. Upon clicking on the button, the emoji reactions menu will appear.
+2. Upon clicking on the button, the emoji reactions picker will appear.

-3. Locate the emoji you want to choose as your reaction in the emoji reactions menu by scrolling through the menu or entering the emoji phrase in the menu's search bar.
+3. Locate the emoji you want to choose as your reaction in the emoji reactions picker by scrolling through the picker or entering the emoji phrase in the picker's search bar.

-4. Upon clicking on an emoji in the emoji reactions menu, the selected emoji will appear under the message as an emoji reaction.
+4. Upon clicking on an emoji in the emoji reactions picker, the selected emoji will appear under the message as an emoji reaction.

 !!! tip ""